EV21/dynb/README.md

 ## ⚙ Configuration

 You can use a config in form of an `.env` file.
-Or if your system meets the relevant requirements you can use CLI parameters.
+Or you can just use CLI parameters.

 Create `.env` in the app root directory or at `~/.local/share/dynb/.env`.
 ```